SummaryRead the full fact sheet

 - In mental health crisis situations, call for an ambulance or the police by phoning triple zero (000).

-The symptoms of mental illness may come on quickly Almost all mental health problems can be treated or at least lessened in their severity.
-Getting help early can prevent what could become a lifelong mental illness.
+The symptoms of mental illness may come on quickly.
+Almost all mental health problems can be treated or at least lessened in their severity.
+Getting help early can lead to improved diagnosis and treatment.

 Possible indications of mental illness

 Signs that a person might have or be developing a mental illness include:

 - withdrawing from family, friends and others

 - confusion and disorientation